metehannguzel/design-patterns/README.md

-## The patterns we used at our project are:
+## The Design Patterns I used at my project are:

 1. Factory Method Pattern for the creation of the recipes
 2. Command Pattern for modification of the recipes